 Bees are little miracle works who are responsible for around a third of all the food we eat.
 They live for about 6 weeks and literally work themselves to death – beating their wings 200 times per second pollinating plants and making honey.
 99% of all bees are female – the worker bees, and you will always hear bee experts refer to them in the feminine.
 Every little thing about a bee is fascinating to me, so I was thrilled to have been invited to the recent Bee Workshop at Babylonstoren.

-It was a full day workshop hosted by Mike Allsop from the Plant Protection Research Institution who shared as much of his vast knowledge as the time frame would allow.
+It was a full-day workshop hosted by Mike Allsop from the Plant Protection Research Institution who shared as much of his vast knowledge as the time frame would allow.
 We learned that bees had been in Africa for thousands of years but commercial beekeeping only started around the 1920’s after the establishment of Eucalyptus plantations (this is a really important food for the bee).
 The day involved a guided walk through the garden looking at the type of plants bees like to forage on, lectures, a lunch in the Greenhouse and an opportunity to put on a bee suit and open up the hives.

 The demand for bees has increased 400% because our food needs are changing.
 Human population increases and the demand for non-seasonal fruit and vegetables puts pressure on bees to pollinate.
-This along with chemical farming and monoculture agriculture have an interlinked and adverse affect on bees.
+This along with chemical farming and monoculture agriculture have an interlinked and adverse effect on bees.

 “Whatever affects one directly, affects all indirectly….This is the interrelated structure of reality”. – Martin Luther King, Jr.

 The bee problems are part of a bigger problem – a sign that our food system as it currently stands is not sustainable.
 I highly recommend two films on bees which do a deep dive into a few of the issues.
 ‘More than Honey‘, and ‘The Vanishing Of The Bees‘.

 What can we do about the bee problem?